 Communication Skills in Arabic Literature by Dr. Eyad Abdul Majeed

-Dr. Eyad Abdul Majeed, professor of Arabic language and communication skills at Al Ain University of Science and Technology, gave a lecture entitled "Communication skills in Arabic literature" at the National Theatre in Abu Dhabi.
+Dr. Eyad Abdul Majeed, professor of Arabic language and communication skills at Al Ain University, gave a lecture entitled "Communication skills in Arabic literature" at the National Theatre in Abu Dhabi.
 The lecture was attended by a number of academics and professionals interested in literature and culture.

 Dr. Eyad Abdul Majeed started off with an introduction on skill and language and the so-called "language skills,” and he gave several definitions of language.